sonots/dummer/README.md

 * :integer

+  * :format

+    You can specify a format of string  as `%03d`.

   * :range

     You can specify a range of integers, then the generator picks one in the range (uniform) randomly